Everald Cummings

-Everald "Gally" Cummings (born 28 August 1948 in Trinidad and Tobago) is a former football midfielder who played for six years in the North American Soccer League.
+Everald "Gally" Cummings (born 28 August 1948) is a Trinidadian former football midfielder who played for six years in the North American Soccer League.
 He also played professionally in Mexico.
 He was a mainstay of the Trinidad and Tobago national team in the 1960s and 1970s and later became the national team coach of Trinidad and Tobago in the 1980s during the Strike Squad years.
 He is listed in the Top 100 Sportsmen and Sportswomen of the Millennium (1900–1999) by the Trinidad and Tobago Ministry of Sports and was inducted into the T&T Sports Hall of Fame in 1989.

 Early career

-Cummings attended the Fatima College secondary school in Port of Spain playing for his school's football team.
+Born in Port of Spain, Trinidad and Tobago, Cummings attended the Fatima College secondary school in Port of Spain playing for his school's football team.
 He helped them win their first ever Intercol championship (nationwide football competition amongst schools) in 1965.
 He was also a member of the Trinidad and Tobago Youth Team in 1966 that toured Jamaica.

-Professional
+Club career

-He began playing for local Trinidad club Paragon in the Northern Football Association Premier Division in 1964.
+Cummings began playing for local Trinidad club Paragon in the Northern Football Association Premier Division in 1964.
 In 1967, he joined the Atlanta Chiefs in the North American Soccer League with whom he was champions in 1968 until leaving the club in 1970.
 In 1972, he signed with the New York Cosmos, winning the championship with them the same year.
 He left the club in 1973.
 He moved to Veracruz in Mexico in 1974 until 1976.
 He also played with the Boston Minutemen in 1977.
 He played indoor football with the Cleveland Force in the Major Indoor Soccer League in the United States in 1979.

-National team
+International career

 Everald Cummings was a regular with the Trinidad and Tobago national team from at least 17 November 1968 when it lost 4–0 to Guatemala in World Cup qualifying until 18 December 1976 when it lost to Suriname 3–2.
 He was a member of the national team for the 1973 CONCACAF Championship to qualify for the 1974 FIFA World Cup when Trinidad and Tobago had five goals controversially disallowed against Haiti and fell two points short of qualifying.
 He was named T&T Sportsman of the Year in 1973 and Most Valuable Player during the World Cup Qualification Preliminary Series.